-psiPhiMobility <chain id=""></chain> <bond mobility<="" td="">(Free,Torsion,or Rigid)&gt;</bond> (Free, Torsion, or Rigid)> psiPhiMobility is simply a shortcut for a bunch of singleBondMobility commands, and so works in exactly the same way as the latter.
+.. and this will apply mobilizers to whole chain, from first to last residue.
+Lastly, you can skip the chain ID: psiPhiMobility <bond mobility (Free, Torsion, or Rigid)> psiPhiMobility is simply a shortcut for a bunch of singleBondMobility commands, and so works in exactly the same way as the latter.
 This means that it is applied late - see the section "Order of application of mobilizers."